What are abortion funds?

 Abortion funds are often women’s only allies as they try to raise money to pay for an abortion.

-They are also at the forefront of a dynamic and growing movement that honors the leadership and voices of low-income women, young women, and women of color.
+We are also at the forefront of a dynamic and growing movement that honors the leadership and voices of low-income women, young women, and women of color.

 Who are abortion funds?